 The Catholic Church’s crisis in clergy child sexual abuse is rooted in a de facto immunity enjoyed by bishops and cardinals, regardless of their negligence.
 The soft-glove approach to accountability by John Paul II and Benedict XVI stemmed from a theological concept, apostolic succession, which sees every bishop as a spiritual descendant of Jesus’s apostles.
 Somewhere along the way, apostolic succession erased the memory of Judas, the betrayer.

-When your Thanksgiving dinner table feels like an international crisis, this timeless advice from Naomi Leight-Give'on shows how public diplomacy principles can come to the rescue!
+When your Thanksgiving dinner table feels like an international crisis, this advice shows how public diplomacy principles can come to the rescue.

 This week Sunni and Shia Muslims ushered in the Islamic New Year and the beginning of the holy month of Muharram.
 For Shias, the month also is a time to mourn the events that sparked the centuries-old schism between Shia and Sunni Muslims.1 Pew Research Center polls conducted in 2011-2012 find high levels of concern about sectarian tensions in several countries where Sunnis and Shias live side by side.